Steeve-Crypto/Blessance/README.md

 We made our Entity Relationship Diagram (ERD) using Lucidchart.

-P.S.
+# APIs

 Additionally, we use APIs to implement payments and ai functionalities.

+Stripes is our payment gateway.
+Stripes api allows for payments.

+Also we use google cloud AI recommendation Api to match customers and chefs, base off data collected.